Working with Shared Libraries | Set 2

 We have covered basic information about shared libraries in the previous post.
-In the current article we will learn how to create shared libraries on Linux.
+In the current article, we will learn how to create shared libraries on Linux.

 Let us see a typical “Hello World” program in C. Simple Hello World program screen image is given below.

-The file libc.so.6 is C implementation of various standard functions.
+The file libc.so.6 is the C implementation of various standard functions.
 It is the file where we see printf definition needed for our Hello World.
 It is the shared library needed to be loaded into memory to run our Hello World program.

 Creating our own shared library:

-Let us work with simple shared library on Linux.
+Let us work with a simple shared library on Linux.
 Create a file library.c with the following content.

 gcc -shared -fPIC -o liblibrary.so library.c

-The flag -shared instructs the compiler that we are building a shared library.
-The flag -fPIC is to generate position independent code (ignore for now).
+The flag-shared instructs the compiler that we are building a shared library.
+The flag -fPIC is to generate position-independent code (ignore for now).
 The command generates a shared library liblibrary.so in the current working directory.
 We have our shared object file (shared library name in Linux) ready to use.

 Create another file application.c with the following content.